Information For:

 With the guidance of public health experts who have advised Harvard University throughout the coronavirus pandemic, the university has streamlined its COVID-19 resources under the central umbrella of Harvard University Health Services (HUHS).

-Please visit the Harvard University Health Services COVID-19 information center for up-to-date policies, including vaccination requirements.
+Please visit the Harvard University Health Services COVID-19 information center for up-to-date policies.

 HGSE community members are encouraged to take the individual steps and precautions that can protect you, your colleagues, and your loved ones against COVID-19 and other circulating respiratory illnesses.
 These steps include masking, hand washing, flu and COVID-19 vaccination, testing, and avoiding others / staying home when feeling ill.

 Wearing a face covering remains a valuable and effective method of preventing respiratory infection.
-Though no longer mandatory on Harvard’s campus, voluntary masking is encouraged in crowded settings and when rates of virus transmission are high.
+Voluntary masking is encouraged in crowded settings and when rates of virus transmission are high.

 Students and employees who test positive for COVID-19 should follow the testing and isolation guidance from Harvard University Health Services, which is based on guidance from the Centers for Disease Control and Prevention.
 Medical questions should be directed to your primary care provider.
 There is no need to report a positive test to HUHS.